-Yeah.
-It's always a thorny subject, that business of online bookings, online notes, and so on, it took us a while to go to online bookings in my clinic and longer to go to online notes.
+It's always the thorny subject, that business of online bookings, online notes, and so on, as it took us a while to go to online bookings in my clinic and longer to go to online notes.
 But there's more than just the financial saving, there's the saving in your time, and the saving in your stress.
-And you know, I still have nightmares about all those bloody filing cabinets full of bits of paper and filing cupboards that are falling apart, and so on, and the security of the information and all that sort of stuff.
+And you know, I still, I still have nightmares about all those bloody filing cabinets full of bits of paper and filing phone covers that are falling apart, and so on, and the security of the information and all that sort of stuff.
 Whereas you know, the online stuff is so much easier.
 It takes a whole level of stress away.

 It's unbelievable.
-And I've got some clients that have 40 years in practice, and have gone, oh I don't really want to do that.
-And I'm like, really, it's life changing.
+And I've got I've got some clients that have 40 years in practice, and have gone, oh, God, why don't really want to do that.
+And I'm like, Really, it's life changing.
 And they're like, oh, I don't really want to do it.
-I'm not very good with tech.
+I don't I'm not very good with tech.
 And it's like, okay, we can help you with that.
 We'll show you how it all works.
 Don't worry, we'll set it all up for you.
-And then they come back to me and go, why did I take so long to do this?
+And then they come back to me and go.
+Why did I take so long to do this?
 It's absolutely fantastic.

 And patients love it as well.
+Yes, they

-Yes, they do.
-And my big thing for this is, I'm always worrying about Bob at 3am.
-And if Bob can't get booked on, get some help at 3am when he's in agony, and he's on his phone in his bed.
+do.
+And my big thing for this is, I'm always worried about Bob at 3am.
+And if Bob can't get booked on get some help at 3am When he's in agony, and he's on his phone in his bed.
 You've lost him.
-Yeah, he needs to be able to book in.

-And have that confidence.
+Yeah, he needs to be able to book in and have that confidence.
 And he's got an appointment.
 Yeah.
 Because he could probably make an appoint just as easily the first thing in the morning, but he wants to know that now because that will help.

-And that's in the moment when he really needs it.
-In the morning he might say, oh, well, it's a bit better this morning and still not take action.
-So you've got to catch him, strike while the iron is hot.
+Yeah, just knowing and that's in the moment when he really needs it in the morning.
+He might say, Oh, well, it's it's a bit better this morning and still not take action.
+So you've got to catch him strike while the iron is hot.